motinekrich/project-portfolio/README.md

 ![Dashboard Image](assets/amazon dashboard screenshot.png)

-This dashboard provides a detailed overview of **web-scrapped** Amazon sales data, offering insights into product ratings, review counts, and sales performance across different categories.
+This dashboard provides a detailed overview of **web-scrapped** online Amazon sales data, offering insights into product ratings, review counts, and sales performance across different categories.

  Key features include:
 -A breakdown of product types with their average ratings and total review counts.
 -Visualization of main category shares for both product availability and sales, highlighting dominant categories.
 -A comparison of rating popularity and discount percentage trends, which offers insights into customer behavior and potential pricing strategies.